What I love about tomato artichoke pasta

-Note: I found diced pancetta in the deli section at our grocery store, but if yours doesn’t carry it like that, ask the deli counter to slice you a 4-ounce thick slice for you to dice yourself.
+I found diced pancetta in the deli section at our grocery store, but if yours doesn’t carry it like that, ask the deli counter to slice you a 4-ounce thick slice for you to dice yourself.
+You can also add bacon or prosciutto instead.

 - 1 tablespoon extra virgin olive oil